Tape Syncs: What Are the Expectations?

 Once you become established in the public radio field as a good sound recordist, you may get calls from people asking you to do a tape sync.
 These are also sometimes called double-enders or occasionally mic-syncs.

-What this means is that someone, perhaps a reporter with National Public Radio, or the host of Living On Earth, or another producer, needs to interview someone else who lives close to you.
+What this means is that someone, perhaps a reporter with National Public Radio, or a producer for Snap Judgement, or another producer, needs to interview someone else who lives close to you.
 Sometimes it is possible for them to get the interview subject to come to a radio station and the tape sync is recorded there.
-Often, however, the client (NPR, Living On Earth or whomever) will hire a producer (you) to travel to the interview subject's home or office to do the recording there.
+Often, however, the client will hire a producer (you) to travel to the interview subject's home or office to do the recording there.

 This is a work-for-hire situation.
 You are there as a technician to make a good recording and to send the tape to your client.
 You don't own or have any rights to the material you record unless you come to a special agreement with the person you are working for.